daniel-wong-dfinity-org/minimal-bazel-rust-project/README.md

 ## What Is This `CARGO_BAZEL_REPIN`??

-To be perfectly honest, I'm not super clear on what `CARGO_BAZEL_REPIN` does, but my understanding is that it has something to do with using third-party libraries (from crates.io).
+To be perfectly honest, I'm not super clear on what `CARGO_BAZEL_REPIN` does, but it has something to do with using third-party libraries (from crates.io).

-I think you maybeprobably always want bazel to see `CARGO_BAZEL_REPIN=true`.
-If you decide that's what you want, you should probably put something like the following in your .bashrc (or equivalent):
+I think you maybeprobably want `bazel` to always see `CARGO_BAZEL_REPIN=true`.
+If you agree, you should probably put something like the following in your .bashrc (or equivalent):

 ```
 export CARGO_BAZEL_REPIN=true